deb151292/Remote-Access-PC-free/README.markdown

 Before you begin, ensure you have the following installed on your system:

 - **Go** (version 1.16 or later): [Download and install Go](https://go.dev/doc/install)
+- **Node.js and npm** (required for LocalTunnel): [Download and install Node.js](https://nodejs.org/en/download/)
+  - Verify installation by running `node --version` and `npm --version`.
 - **Git**: To clone the repository (optional if you already have the code)
 - A modern web browser (e.g., Chrome, Firefox)
-- An internet connection (for downloading ngrok and accessing the app from other devices)
+- An internet connection (for installing LocalTunnel and accessing the app from other devices)

 ## Running the Application

-Follow these steps to run the application locally on your machine:
+Follow these steps to run the application locally on your machine (Windows, Linux, or macOS):

 1. **Clone the Repository** (if you haven't already):
    ```bash